gmac/professional-javascript/part2_functions/javascript_functions.md

 ### The `arguments` Object

 Whenever a function is invoked, its scope is configured with a special array-like object called `arguments`.
-This arguments object contains all parameters that were passed into the function.
+This arguments object contains all parameters that were passed into the function:

 ```javascript
 function printName(first, last) {